knpuniversity/symfony/knpu/ep3b-doctrine-relations/one-to-many-order-by.md

 with the *real* data.
 Above the `foreach` add a new `$notes` variable.
 Inside, add a new entry to that and start populating it with `id => $note->getId()`.

 Hey!
 Where's my autocompletion on that method!?
-Check out `getNotes()` method in `Genus`.
+Check out the `getNotes()` method in `Genus`.
 Ah, there's no `@return` - so PhpStorm has no idea what that returns.
 Sorry PhpStorm - my bad.
 Add some PhpDoc with `@return ArrayCollection|GenusNote[]`.
 This will autocomplete any methods from `ArrayCollection` *and* auto-complete from `GenusNote` if we loop over these results.

 *Now* we get autocompletion for `getId()`.
-Next, add `username => $note->getUsername()` and I'll paste in the other fields: `avatarUri`, `note` and `date`.
+Next, add `username => $note->getUsername()` and I'll paste in the other fields: `avatarUri`, `note` and `createdAt`.
 Ok, delete that hardcoded stuff!

 Deep breath: moment of truth.
 Refresh!
 Ha!
 There are the 15 beautiful, random notes, courtesy of the AJAX request, Alice and Faker.